dhomoney/Homoney-Articles/pci-dss-4-apis-and-you.md

 With the basics out of the way, let's delve down into PCI DSS 4.0 to see what else pertains to API Security.

-## With Titles Like This, Who Need Ambien?
+## With Titles Like This, Who Needs Ambien?

 ![PCI DSS 4: Kitty Ambien](/images/sleeping-kitten.jpg)

-We will now delve into Section 6.2 of PCI DSS 4.0, which has the riveting title "Bespoke and custom software are developed securely", a real page turner of a title, but this section has some real heavy hitting requirements one must be aware of.
+We will now delve into Section 6.2 of PCI DSS 4.0, which has the riveting title "Bespoke and custom software are developed securely", a real page-turner of a title, but this section has some real heavy-hitting requirements one must be aware of.
 Let's start with the first sub-section 6.2.1.

 ### Section 6.2.1